 Context

-Description of the company goes here.
-The CLIENT partnered with WIM Security, in order to build their information security program and satisfy related regulatory requirements.
-The project consisted of initial holistic business security and risk assessment, and continuous vCISO service.
+The client partnered with WIM Security to build their information security program and satisfy related regulatory requirements.
+The project consisted of an initial holistic business security and risk assessment, and continuous vCISO service.

-Before hiring us, our CLIENT contracted with a vendor providing security related software.
-Their commitment was around $350000 during 3 years.
-We discovered that vendor’s sales representatives took advantage of our CLIENT, and let them spend ~4 times more than they should actually have.
+Before hiring us, our client contracted with a vendor providing security-related software.
+Their commitment was around $350,000 over 3 years.
+We discovered that the vendor’s sales representatives took advantage of our client and led them to spend approximately 4 times more than they should have.

-We guided them to a reasonable solution and saved them at least $200000.
-The client negotiated a way out of contract with a threat of a lawsuit.
+We guided them to a reasonable solution and saved them at least $200,000.
+The client negotiated their way out of the contract with a threat of a lawsuit.

-The key project owners and decision makers about this software integration were the VP Engineering and the CTO.
-At the time, they were both sure they’re knowledgable enough about information security.
+The key project owners and decision makers for this software integration were the VP of Engineering and the CTO.
+At the time, they were both confident they were knowledgeable enough about information security.

-The CTO had a great experience in Software Development, while the VP Engineering had respectful background in System Engineering.
-Definitely, tech-savvy people, which over the years turned into respectful managers and leaders.
+The CTO had extensive experience in Software Development, while the VP of Engineering had a respected background in System Engineering.
+They were definitely tech-savvy people who over the years had become respected managers and leaders.

 They both knew what they wanted in terms of the end results.